Skip to main content

 Snuff is finely ground tobacco packaged in cans or pouches.
 It’s sold as dry or moist and may have flavorings added.

-Moist snuff is used by putting it between the lower lip or cheek and gum.
-The nicotine in the snuff is absorbed through the tissues of the mouth.
-Moist snuff also comes in small, teabag-like pouches that can be placed between the cheek and gum.
-These are designed to be both “smoke-free” and “spit-free” and are marketed as a discreet way to use tobacco.
+Moist snuff is used by putting it between the gums and the lower lip or cheek.
+The nicotine is absorbed through the tissues of the mouth.
+Moist snuff also comes in small, teabag-like pouches that can be placed between the cheek and gums.
+These are designed to be both “smoke-free” and “spit-free.”
+They are marketed as a discreet way to use tobacco.

 Dry snuff is sold in a powdered form and is used by sniffing or inhaling the powder up the nose.

 Snus (sounds like “snoose”) is a type of moist snuff.
-It was first used in Sweden and Norway, but it's now available in the United States as well.
 It’s packaged in small pouches, which are held between the gum and mouth tissues.
 Like spit-free snuff, the juices are swallowed.

 Dissolvable tobacco

-Dissolvable forms of smokeless tobacco come in different shapes and sizes, such as tobacco lozenges, orbs, pellets, thin strips (like melt-away breath strips), and toothpick-sized sticks.
-Some of these also contain sweeteners or flavoring and look a lot like candy.
+Dissolvable forms of smokeless tobacco come in different shapes and sizes, such as tobacco pouches, recreational lozenges, orbs, pellets, thin strips (like melt-away breath strips), and toothpick-sized sticks.
+Some of these also have sweeteners or flavoring and look a lot like candy.
 All have tobacco and nicotine.
 Depending on the type, they are held in the mouth, chewed, or sucked until they dissolve.
 The juices are swallowed.

 Heated tobacco products

-Heated tobacco products (sometimes called “heat-not-burn” products) typically use an electronic heating element, which heats specially-designed sticks, plugs, or capsules containing tobacco.
+Heated tobacco products (sometimes called “heat-not-burn” products) most often use an electronic heating element.
+This element heats specially designed sticks, plugs, or capsules containing tobacco.
 The heat releases nicotine (and other chemicals) that can then be inhaled into the lungs, but the tobacco doesn’t get hot enough to burn.
 These devices are not the same as e-cigarettes.

 What are the health risks of smokeless tobacco?

-Some smokeless tobacco products may expose users to lower levels of harmful chemicals than cigarette smoke, but this doesn’t mean they are safe.
+Smokeless tobacco has nicotine and other chemicals that can cause health problems.
+Some smokeless tobacco products might expose you to lower levels of harmful chemicals than cigarette smoke.
+But this doesn’t mean they are safe.

 Smokeless tobacco causes cancer